Skip to Main Content

 Raising Our Voice for Racial Justice and Health Equity

-CommonSpirit Health CEOs Lloyd H. Dean and Kevin E. Lofton shared the following message in response to protests that have followed the killing of George Floyd.
+CommonSpirit Health CEOs Lloyd H. Dean and Kevin E. Lofton shared message in response to protests that have followed the killing of George Floyd.

 June 1, 2020 — As the leaders of an organization whose reason for existence is health, we are part of a healing ministry of 150,000 people dedicated to human life, liberty and justice.
 We are united in a belief in the inherent dignity of all people.
 This transcends race, religion, sexual orientation, gender identity, national origin or economic status.